AbdulrahmanKanaan/eg-auth-system/README.md

 to make it easy to run and test, I created a docker-compose file that'll do everything for you :)

-so running the project for is as easy as running the following command inside the project directory
+so running the project is as easy as running the following command inside the project directory

 ```sh
 git clone https://github.com/AbdulrahmanKanaan/eg-auth-system.git